Psyyke/A.C.A.S/README.md

 - Are you trying to play variants on Chess.com?
 If so, it's not currently supported very well since I had to rush the project, sorry!
 Other sites with variants might also be buggy, you can make an issue about that if you want.

+- Make sure you did NOT set "Piece Animations" to "Arcade" on Chess.com board settings!
+Set the "Piece Animations" to "None" so that A.C.A.S can parse the board correctly.

 Otherwise, it could be a bug, please make an issue [here](https://github.com/psyyke/A.C.A.S/issues/new).

 > [!NOTE]